 You can create your own bundle from the resources of your choice.
-Click one the create bundle button, This will open a dialog box as shown below
+Click on the Create bundle button.
+This will open a dialog box as shown below

 Deleting Backup files¶

-When you delete a preset from Krita.
-Krita doesn’t actually delete the physical copy of the preset.
-It just adds it to a black list so that Next time when you start Krita the presets from this list are not loaded.
-To delete the brushes from this list click on delete backup files
+When you delete a preset from Krita, Krita doesn’t actually delete the physical copy of the preset.
+It just adds it to a black list so that the next time when you start Krita the presets from this list are not loaded.
+To delete the brushes from this list click on Delete Backup Files.

 Deleting Imported Bundles¶